 Christianity is on the rise

-But - praise God! - Christianity in Nepal has been on the rise in the past decade.
-A major change happened when the government became a secular state in 2008, having previously been officially Hindu.
-Christian missionaries had previously been banned from entering Nepal, but the country is now home to more than 8,000 Christian churches and over a million converts to Christianity.
+But - praise God! - Christianity in Nepal has been on the rise in recent decades.
+Conversion was decriminalised in the 1990s (though proselytism remained illegal at the time), and a major change happened when the government became a secular state in 2008.
+Various changes to the constitution had made the growth of the church easier, and the country is now home to more than 8,000 Christian churches and over a million converts to Christianity.
 That’s about four per cent of the population.

 Minority groups like the Dalits and the Kirats have been particularly drawn to Christianity.
 According to the Federation of National Christians in Nepal, Dalits make up 60 per cent of all Christians in the country.
 Dalits have historically been excluded from Nepal’s centuries-old caste system, and they are still ostracised as ‘Untouchables’; many are discovering that there is no caste discrimination in God’s eyes, ‘for you are all one in Christ Jesus’ (Galatians 3:28).